tristaneason/grizzlytargets/wp-content/plugins/order-import-export-for-woocommerce/readme.txt

 = Error caused because of the same order IDs on the target website =

 If you are migrating the orders from one site to another site and if the order ID is already used on the target site for other posts, then the orders will be imported with a new order number.
 You can resolve this issue by deleting the entries in the order ID column of the CSV.
-If you need to retail the order numbers, you can overcome this issue with the help of our <a rel="nofollow" href="https://wordpress.org/plugins/wt-woocommerce-sequential-order-numbers/">Sequential order number plugin</a>.
+If you need to retain the order numbers, you can overcome this issue with the help of our <a rel="nofollow" href="https://wordpress.org/plugins/wt-woocommerce-sequential-order-numbers/">Sequential order number plugin</a>.

 = Does this plugin import/export custom fields? =

-No, this feature is only supported by the premium version of the <a rel="nofollow" href="https://www.webtoffee.com/product/order-import-export-plugin-for-woocommerce/">WooCommerce order import export</a> plugin.
+No, this feature is only supported by the premium version of the <a rel="nofollow" href="https://www.webtoffee.com/product/order-import-export-plugin-for-woocommerce/">WooCommerce order export import</a> plugin.

 = Are the order IDs retained in an import/export? =

-Yes the order IDs will be retained unless there is another post type or order of the same ID already present in the website the CSV is imported to.
+Yes, the order IDs will be retained unless there is another post type or order of the same ID already present in the website the CSV is imported to.

+= Issue importing orders due to invalid date format? =

+To import orders in dd/mm/yy date format, you can use the {order_date@d/m/Y} expression in the mapping field for order date.

 = Does this plugin import orders to an XML file? =